Eight-Nation Alliance: France

 Three battalions of marines, the II/9th, and the I and II/11th RIMa which were stationed in French Indochina were sent to China.
-They joined the 1st brigade of Marines commanded by general Henri-Nicolas Frey.
-In July 1900, the 2nd and 3rd battalions of infantry embarked from Toulon but did not reach China until September.
-In October, following losses and rotations of duty, the first three battalions sent were included in the 16th regiment of marines by order of general Régis Voyron, commander in chief of the French Expeditionary Corps in China.
-On 1 January 1901, the 16th RIMa was renamed the 16th regiment of colonial infantry.
+They joined the 1st Brigade commanded by General Henri-Nicolas Frey.
+In July 1900, the 2nd and 3rd Battalions of infantry embarked from Toulon but did not reach China until September.
+In October, following losses and rotations of duty, the first three battalions sent were included in the 16th regiment of marines by order of General Régis Voyron, commander in chief of the French Expeditionary Corps in China.
+On 1 January 1901, the 16th RIMa was renamed the 16th Regiment of colonial infantry.
 At the end of the campaign, it moved to a new base in Tianjin, with its headquarters in the former buildings of the Chinese admiralty.

 Italy

 In 1898, the Italians had demanded San Mun Bay as a concession, but the Chinese refused.
 The Italian Navy then dispatched a squadron to San Mun Bay, but no further action was taken.
-The squadron remained there, and in the summer of 1900, when the Boxer Rebellion broke out, detachments from Italian cruisers were sent to Peking.
+The squadron remained there, and in the summer of 1900, when the Boxer Rebellion broke out, detachments from Italian cruisers were sent to Beijing.
 Italian forces were initially made up of sailors from warships.
-Some of them helped the French defend the Pei Tang Catholic cathedral, and another defended the European Legations in Peking during the famous fifty-five-day siege.
-Italian sailors also took part in the attacks on the Dagu forts and in capturing Tientsin.
-However, a larger contingent was later dispatched from Italy, including 83 officers, 1,882 troops, and 178 horses.
-The contingent included a battalion of Bersaglieri, which was formed from one company each from the 1st, 2nd, 4th, 5th, 6th, 8th, 9th, and 11th Bersaglieri Regiments.
-In addition, the 24th Line Regiment, volunteers from the Alpini, a battery of machine guns, and some engineers were also sent to China.
+Some of them helped the French defend the Pei Tang Catholic cathedral, and another defended the European Legations in Beijing during the 55-day siege.
+Italian sailors also took part in the attacks on the Taku forts and in capturing Tianjin.

+A larger contingent was later dispatched from Italy, including 83 officers, 1,882 troops, and 178 horses.
+The contingent included a battalion of Bersaglieri, which was formed from one company each from the 2nd Bersaglieri Regiment, 4th Bersaglieri Regiment, 5th Bersaglieri Regiment, and 8th Bersaglieri Regiment.
+In addition, the 24th Infantry Regiment of the Brigade "Como", volunteers from the Alpini, a battery of machine guns, and some engineers were also sent to China.
 A battery of field guns was also supplied by the Italian Navy.
 The total force of 1,965 officers and men, which composed the Italian expeditionary force against the Boxers, was officially referred to as the Italian Royal Troops in China.
 In August 1900, when the larger force reached the capital, the Italians had seven cruisers and 2,543 men in the country.
 They were involved in numerous operations along the coast and in the interior of northern China.